-A KAFO is a long-leg orthosis that spans the knee, the ankle, and the foot in an effort to stabilize the joints and assist the muscles of the leg.
+A Knee Ankle Foot Orthosis (KAFO) is a long-leg orthosis that spans the entire leg in an effort to stabilize the joints and assist the muscles of the leg.
 While there are several common indications for such an Orthosis, muscle weakness and paralysis of the leg are the ones most frequently identified.
-The most common causes of muscle weakness include:
+The most common causes of muscle weakness and paralysis include:

 - Muscular Dystrophy